-I wish I knew how easily I would feel at home.
-How easily I would make friends that felt like family.
-Friends that turn into instant brothers and sisters who understand you and love you unconditionally.
-We are one big family pursuing the Lord and growing deeper in relationship every day; learning each other's strengths and weaknesses while realizing that these friendships that you are cultivating are long lasting.
-Oh and don’t worry, everyone here is just as crazy weird as you are doing their YWAM DTS!
+I wish I knew how easily I would feel at home, and how easily I would make friends that felt like family -- friends who understand you and love you unconditionally.
+We are one big group of brothers and sisters pursuing the Lord together and growing in relationship with Him.
+As we get to know each other's strengths and weaknesses, we realize that these friendships are the kind that run deep and last a lifetime.
+Oh, and I wish I hadn't worried about not fitting in!
+Everyone here is just as crazy as you are for deciding to do a DTS!

 2. I wish I'd known how I would receive God's heart for this beautiful city and it's people

-I wish I'd known how I would receive God's heart for this beautiful city and it's people, the kids running around barefoot with enormous smiles on their faces, the beauty in the old man with endless creases around his eyes that tell a story of the laughter, adventure, and hardships he has endured throughout his life.
-I wish I knew how beautiful Mazatlán is.
-How blue the ocean is and how the sand is made up of thousands of little shells each differing from the next.
-And I wish I’d known that the ocean would be the first thing my eyes would see every morning, as I walked to breakfast.
+I wish I'd known how much I would come to love this beautiful city, and everyone in it: the kids running around barefoot with enormous smiles on their faces, the old man with endless creases around his eyes fishing on the beach, the woman carrying her baby and selling balloons along the boardwalk.
+I wish I'd known how blue the ocean is, and how the sand is made up of thousands of little shells, each one different from the last.
+And I wish I’d known that the ocean would be the first thing my eyes would see every morning as I walked to breakfast.

 3. I wish I knew to pack less for YWAM DTS